 Japanese Pine Sawyer

-**This organism is not known to be present in the United States but could pose a threat if introduced.
-The Japanese pine sawyer, Monochamus alternatus, is a longhorned beetle native to Asia.
-Like other beetles in this genus Monochamus, Japanese pine sawyers breed in dying or weakened trees.
-In their native regions, these insects have historically been considered beneficial decomposers, but they could potentially be invasive pests of economic importance if introduced into the U.S.

-Japanese pine sawyer is a major vector for pinewood nematode, which causes fatal pine wilt disease.
+The Japanese pine sawyer (JPS), Monochamus alternatus, is not known to be present in the United States but may pose a serious threat to our urban and forest ecosystems if introduced.
+Like other beetles in the genus Monochamus, Japanese pine sawyers breed in dying or weakened trees.
+In their native regions, these insects have historically been considered beneficial decomposers, but they could potentially be invasive pests of economic importance if introduced into the U.S. In Asia, JPS is a vector of the pinewood nematode, which causes fatal pine wilt disease.

-In 1979, this disease cost Japan a record loss of 2.4 million cubic meters of timber.
-Although the pinewood nematode is native to the U.S., similarly devastating impacts have not occurred in the States.
+In 1979, Japan lost 2.4 million cubic meters of timber to pine wilt.
+Although the pinewood nematode is native to the U.S., it has not caused such devastation in the States.
 Native trees have historically been immune to the disease, leaving only exotic species susceptible to pine wilt.
-However, it is unknown whether introduction of Japanese pine sawyer could alter the disease’s range and disrupt its current balance.
-Mass loss of pine trees would harm the timber industry; result in domestic and international trade quarantines; and cause wider ecological damage.
+However, it is unknown whether introduction of Japanese pine sawyer to the U.S. could alter the nematode’s range and disrupt the current balance.
+A resulting mass loss of pine trees would harm the timber industry; result in domestic and international trade quarantines; and inflict wider ecological damage.